Sustainability

 • Dialogues with external experts from both the investor and multi-stakeholder perspectives were held to obtain objective advice on priority issues

-External experts who participated in the dialogue
+External experts who participated in the dialogues

 • Mr. Minoru Matsubara, Executive Officer and General Manager of Responsible Investment Division, Resona Asset Management Co., Ltd.